kakwa/puppet-auto_update/README.md

 Just one optional parameter: `update_window`

 This parameter is used for randomizing the update time.

- If you have several OSes it will prevent all the OSes from updating at the same time by just sleep a random number of seconds between `0` and `$update_window`.
+If you have several OSes it will prevent all the OSes from updating at the same time by just sleeping a random number of seconds between `0` and `$update_window`.

 Default value is 3600 seconds (1 hour).

 Set to 0 to disable (if you use anacron for example).

 Examples
 --------